2xic/tiny-c-compiler/readme.md

 # C compiler and a tiny libc

-Project I started on before Christmas 2023, migth return to it or skip to next level ...
+Project I started on before Christmas 2023, might return to it or skip to next level ...

 It's one of the chapters for [From the Transistor to the Web Browser](https://github.com/geohot/fromthetransistor), namely the compiler chapter.
 I did it in Python instead of Haskell.
-You prefer exocit languages, see this [project](https://github.com/2xic/tiny-evm-language) I did.
+If you prefer more exocit languages, see this [project](https://github.com/2xic/tiny-evm-language) I did.

 | Sub-project                          | Status                           |
 | ------------------------------------ | -------------------------------- |